 There are several types of lights you can use during a power outage.

 - Avoid using your cell phone light during emergencies as it will drain the battery.
 A lantern or flashlight is a better choice.
-A lantern or flashlight is a better option.

 - Keep your lantern or flashlight in places your family can easily find them in case you are not home when the power goes out.